Lei FangResearch Economist and Assistant Adviser

 To interview economists, press should contact Public Affairs at 404-498-8748.

-Lei Fang is a research economist and assistant policy adviser in the research department of the Federal Reserve Bank of Atlanta.
+Lei Fang is a research economist and assistant adviser on the macroeconomics and monetary policy team in the research department of the Federal Reserve Bank of Atlanta.
 Her research areas are macroeconomics, growth and development economics, and labor economics.
 She is an occasional contributor to the Atlanta Fed's macroblog, which provides commentary on economic topics including monetary policy, macroeconomic developments, and the Southeast economy.

 Before joining the Bank in 2008, Dr. Fang was a research assistant, teaching assistant, and instructor at Arizona State University.